8 Analysis dataset preparation

 covT = covT, catT = catT)

-Table 8.4: Example dataset 2 with various covariate columns (selected columns and first 12 rows)
+Table 8.7: Table 8.8: Example dataset 2 with various covariate columns (selected columns and first 12 rows)

 USUBJID TRTNAME NAME TIME VALUE AMT EVID YTYPE ADM PDbase PDcont SEX HSTAT